microsoft/fluentui/packages/react-tabs/Spec.md

 When the TabList has focus, the user can use arrow keys to move focus to the next or previous tab.
 The keys are based on layout.
 Horizontal uses left/right arrows and vertical uses up/down arrows.

-Whe the TabList has focus, the user can use the home/end keys to move focus to the first/last tab.
+When the TabList has focus, the user can use the home/end keys to move focus to the first/last tab.

 A tab is selected when the spacebar/enter key is pressed for a focused tab.